somerandomdudelmfao/probe-svo/README.md

 thats pretty much it

-also code is obfuscated fuh yall
+code is ai generated btw
+im shit at html, css and js